 - Great meeting with Mikhail Shishin etal at the Fund for 21st Century Altai regarding their knowledge of the state of the Katun Dam project and their work on the Alternative Energy Center (Oak grant project).
 They have agreed to commission (and direct) a report on the development of alternative energy (and energy needs in general) across the Republic of Altai as a whole.

-- Spent an afternoon drinking tea and chattering with Ecoclub-Altai about eco-education, eco-tourism, state of Tigireksy Zapovednik and its nearby lands, planning for a larger strategy meeting with the whole local coaliton early next week.
+- Spent an afternoon drinking tea and chattering with Ecoclub-Altai about eco-education, eco-tourism, state of Tigireksky Zapovednik and its nearby lands, planning for a larger strategy meeting with the whole local coalition early next week.

 - Drank a lot of tea, ate a lot of cookies

 - Arrived at Tomsk at 6am, met by Sergey Aushev, who took me on a whirlwind tour of various government kingpins (MinNatRes, Forestry Service, city NatProCommittee) as well as a useful meeting with TESI, our current primary partner in Tomsk.
 Need a longer report to do this justice, but in sum, I can say Tomsk (400 yrs old this year) is a lovely city, but poor and desperately thin on $$$.
 Oh, and the stuffed bird collection at Tomsk State University is impressive.